jinglescode/jinglescode.github.io/_posts/datascience/2019-12-02-biomedical-image-segmentation-u-net-nested.md

 In UNet++, deep supervision (shown in red) are added to enable the model to operate in accurate mode or fast mode.

-For *accurate* mode, the output from all segmentation branch is averaged, whereas, for *fast* mode, the final segmentation map is selected from one of the segmentation branches.
+For *accurate* mode, the output from all segmentation branch is averaged.

+For *fast* mode, the final segmentation map is selected from one of the segmentation branches.

 UNet++ can be pruned to adjust the model complexity, to balance between speed (inference time) and performance.

 Zhou et al. conducted experiments to determine the best segmentation performance with different levels of pruning.
-The metrics used are *Intersection over Union* and inference time.
+The metrics used are *Intersection over Union* and *inference time*.

 They experimented on four segmentation tasks: a) cell nuclei, b) colon polyp, c) liver, and d) lung nodule.
 The results are as follows:

 ![pruning](/assets/img/posts/unet-nested-05.png)

 L3 achieved, on average 32.2% reduction in inference time compared to L4 while degrading *Intersection over Union* marginally.

-More aggressive pruning methods such as L1 and L2 can further reduce the inference time but at the cost of significant segmentation performance.
+More aggressive pruning methods such as L1 and L2 can further reduce the *inference time* but at the cost of significant segmentation performance.

 We can tune the number of layers for our use-cases when utilising UNet++.